 Types of Injuries Sustained Following a Slip or Fall

-Slip and fall injuries can be severe due to the tendency of the person to fall forward, exposing his or her head, face, neck and spine.
-These injuries can be exacerbated if the victim falls into the pool after the fall, placing the swimmer at risk of drowning, especially if the fall has caused paralysis.
-The severity of a slip and fall accident can have serious life changing consequences that require a lifetime of expensive medical care.
+Slip and fall injuries can be severe due to the tendency of the person to fall forward, exposing his or her head, face, neck, and spine.
+These injuries can be exacerbated if the victim falls into the pool after the fall, placing the swimmer at risk of drowning, primarily if the fall has caused paralysis.
+The severity of a slip and fall accident can have life-changing severe consequences that require a lifetime of expensive medical care.